-After a day of filling cavities and fitting crowns, your dentist is entitled to be paid.
-The easiest way is to make the entire claims process electronic, but with so many dental practices being fairly small, they could sure use a hand.
+After a day of filling cavities and fitting crowns, your dentist is entitled to be paid, and the easiest way is to make the entire claims process electronic.
+But with so many dental practices being fairly small, they could sure use a hand.

 Financial institutions of all sizes should be at the ready to lend that hand.